masteringmodernpayments/book/basic_integration.md

     end
   end

-  def success
 end
-end
 ```

-`#new` is just a placeholder to render the form.
+`#new` and `#success` are just placeholders for rendering the corresponding views.
+The real action happens in `#create`, where we look up the product and charge the customer.

 ## Views